cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/volumeProgressive.md

 # Performance

 The performance gains on this vary quite a bit depending on size of data and capabilities of the DICOMweb server components.
 In general, a 350% speed improvement to first volume render is seen because of the interleaved images filling nearby images.
+That is independent of server and is just because of the organization.
-For straight JLS versus HTJ2K, that depends on the compression size - JLS compresses a bit better than HTJ2K, resulting in faster downloads.
-However, HTJ2K is faster decoding, resulting in lower times from download until image rendering.
+For straight JLS versus HTJ2K, that depends on the compression size - JLS compresses a bit better than HTJ2K, resulting in faster downloads on slow connections, but, HTJ2K is faster decoding, resulting in faster times from the completion of retrieval until image rendering.

-For reduced resolution images, both the HTJ2K and JLS versions are slower to final image data than the original versions because there are additional requests required to fetch all data.
-HTJ2K decoding still has some decompression issues on very small thumbnails resulting in some issues decoding small reduced resolution versions.
-That results in higher time to first volume times.
+For reduced resolution images, both the JLS versions is slower to final image data than the original version because of the additional requests required to fetch all data.
+However, HTJ2K does not require additional data as it re-uses the first range request data.
+That results in identical timings between the final display of the HTJ2K data, but improved timing for first render.

 Note that none of the times include time to load the decoder, which can be a second or more, but is only seen on first render.
 These times are similar for both types.

-Full size images are 512x512, and JLS reduced ones are 128x128.
-Note that JLS reduced images are JLS lossy compressed in addition to sub resolution.

 | Type             | Size  | Network | First Render | Complete |
 | ---------------- | ----- | ------- | ------------ | -------- |